 \subsection{Stable module categories}

 Let $H$ be a $\mZ$-graded self-injective algebra over a field $\Bbbk$.
 We denote by $\lmod{H}$ the category of finite-dimensional $\mZ$-graded modules over $H$, with morphisms of degree zero.
-For the ease of notation, we will drop mentioning ``graded'' in what follows if no confusion can arise.
+For ease of notation, we will drop mentioning ``graded'' in what follows if no confusion can arise.

 Note that, as $H$ is self-injective, a graded $H$-module is injective if and only if it is projective.
 The (graded) stable category of finite-dimensional $H$-modules, denoted by $\slmod{H}$, is the categorical quotient of the category $\lmod{H}$ by the class of (graded) projective-injective objects.
-More precisely, for any two $H$-modules $M,N\in \lmod{H}$, let us denote the space of \emph{(homogeneous) null-homotopic} morphisms in $\lmod{H}$, i.e., the collection of (degree-zero) morphisms factoring through projective-injective $H$-modules, by $\bfI_H^0(M,N)$.
+More precisely, recall that a degree-zero morphism is \emph{(homogeneous) null-homotopic} if it factors through a projective-injective $H$-module.
+For any two $H$-modules $M,N\in \lmod{H}$, let us denote the space of null-homotopic morphisms in $\lmod{H}$ by $\bfI_H^0(M,N)$.
 It is readily seen that, the collection of $\bfI_H^0(M,N)$'s ranging over all $M,N\in \lmod{H}$ constitute an ideal in $\lmod{H}$.
 Then $\slmod{H}$ has the same objects as $\lmod{H}$, and the morphism space between two objects $M,N\in \lmod{H}$ is by definition the quotient